 The scan used to find AAAs is very reliable.
-No screening test can be completely effective but it is very rare for a man with an aorta measuring less than 30mm to later develop an aneurysm that needs an operation.
+No screening test can be completely effective but it is very rare for a man who has had a normal result to later develop an aneurysm that needs an operation.

 Are there any risks from screening?